 The main difficulty police officers said they came across with young women being violent was trying to stop them (verbally and physically) and separate them.
 The police described women as less controlled, hyper and hysterical making it a nightmare to deal with them and officers specifically stated they prefer to separate men who are fighting.
 Half of the police officers said that women were more difficult to calm down, even if the violent incident has ended.
 In contrast, men were seen to co-operate better with the police by stopping fighting when the police arrived and ‘calming down’ quicker.
 Women were described by police officers as continually shouting and trying to fight with people even in police presence, all common sense goes out the window and they tend to be just in this sort of frenzy were just some of the comments made, whereby they do not listen to the police.

 These perceptions of women are all related to alcohol induced violence and suggest that these women were not in control of their actions due to alcohol.
 This point is made by the police officers who stated that when the women are sober they become fine and are like different women.
-Excessive alcohol consumption goes against what is characterised as appropriate femininity (Otto, 1981) and helps to explain why women are perceived as more irrational than men espite there also being a correlation between alcohol and men’s violence, it is still deemed less acceptable for women to be ‘drunk’ due to the embedded social construction of femininity within society.
+Excessive alcohol consumption goes against what is characterised as appropriate femininity (Otto, 1981) and helps to explain why women are perceived as more irrational than men.
+Despite there also being a correlation between alcohol and men’s violence, it is still deemed less acceptable for women to be ‘drunk’ due to the embedded social construction of femininity within society.

 POM26: Personally I find it easier to communicate with males in violent situations because they seem to know the score.
 Experience has told me that when you're speaking to women and particularly young women who have…are maybe under the influence of alcohol predominantly...there seems to be no rationale in their thinking.
 It’s very hard to get through to them; whether it’s because they tend not to listen, or…they don’t want to be told.
 But I would find it very hard and I think other colleagues of mine find it hard when you're dealing with girls, because they appear to be irrational now.

-There is clear gender stereotyping being exercised by the police officers here, they continue to portray women as unruly and irrational.
-This is an example of traditional patriarchal attitudes being exercised whereby men are viewed as rational and in control but women are perceived as the submissive gender who lack self-control.
-The apparent lack of self-control and irrationality could have negative consequences for women given that hostility is a determining arrest factor.
+Women were, as the example above demonstrates, depicted as less rational than men and harder to communicate with.
+Whilst the police officers interviewed clearly suggested the problem lay with young women’s behavior, there is a possibility that the responses given reflect a lack of confidence among those interviewed.
+Police officers come into contact with young men using violence under the influence of alcohol on a more regular basis thus their experience may enhance their ability to deal with young men.
+It can be argued that whilst young women might react differently to police officers and be perceived as uncontrollable, the police officers themselves have difficulties knowing the most appropriate methods for effectively communicating with young women, which in turn could exacerbate a situation.
+This finding ties in with the previous discussion of hostility where it becomes clear that police officers perceive the lack of co-operation as a problem among young women with little recognition of the limitations of their own abilities to resolve the situation.

 Gendered Responses